-1. From the AWS Management Console, click Services, enter CloudTrail in the search bar and click the CloudTrail result:
+1. In the AWS Management Console search bar, enter CloudTrail, and click the CloudTrail result under Services:

 Warning: If the CloudTrail UI differs from the one you see in this lab, click on the Try out the new console link in the upper section of the CloudTrail console.

 You may see blue warning notifications that say you aren't allowed to create a Cloud Trail for an organization.
 In this lab, you will create a Cloud Trail for the AWS account, blue warning notifications you see as you fill out the CloudTrail creation form can be safely ignored.

 2. On the left menu, click on Trails.

 3. Click on the Create trail button:

 4. Enter the following information to complete the form: